 There were several awesome things that happened with work and on a personal level, including being featured on Rockstar Finance for the first time!
 You can find the article here.
 Let me tell you, that was a thrilling experience!

-The funny part about it was we had just switched our theme and did a pretty major overhaul the evening before the feature.
+We had just switched our theme the night before.
+And did a pretty major overhaul on the site!
 Thank goodness we didn’t have any technical difficulties as my blood pressure would have been off the charts!

 In fact, about the only thing that didn’t go right was the frigid weather that altered our New Year’s plans.
 Even so, Mrs. DS and I had a great time hunkered down in the house and we made the best of it.